aakshita01/video-chat-app/README.md

 In the project directory, you can run:

+### `npm init -y`
+Run the above command to create package.json files.

+Run node index.js in the root directory

 ### `npm start`

-Runs the app in the development mode.\
+Run the above command in the client directory
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 The page will reload if you make edits.\

-You need to even open http://localhost:5000 in the browser, as authentication starts from there.